wp-plugins/super-transition-slideshow/readme.txt

 *   Simple slideshow.
 *   Easy installation.
 *   Easy configuration and customization.
+*   Short code available for pages/posts.

 **Plugin configuration**

 Drag and drop the widget : Go to widget page under Appearance tab, Drag and drop Super transition slideshow widget into your side bar.

-Short code for pages and posts : copy and paste the given short code into pages or posts.
+Short code for pages and posts : Copy and paste the given short code into pages or posts.

-Add directly in the theme : Use this PHP code, to add the gallery into your theme files.
+Add directly in the theme : Use plugin PHP code, to add the gallery into your theme files.

 == Installation ==